 At the place where I am employed, I have heard potential candidates admit to interviewing with too many places to remember which position involved what.
 Even though hedging your bets and applying wherever you can is a common practice, I believed it to be a taboo topic of sorts.
 It seems like the applicants get bolder.
 It can potentially be a negotiation technique (Can you pay me more, because otherwise I might have to take that other job?), but not in the earliest of stages.

 The job market looks pretty interesting – with lowest unemployment rate in almost 50 years, there are more job openings than actual interested people to fill them.
 See, this is why we cannot have nice things – we have so many opportunities, and instead of taking them gracefully, we decide to act like a bunch of kids and GHOST employers whenever we feel like it.
 Absolutely irresponsible and cowardly.

 I believe I mentioned this in one of my previous posts – there are companies in Japan that will quit people’s jobs for them.
-It their culture working for the same company for most/ all of your life is expected, you have to give a lengthy notice (which gives them a chance to get back at you), and buy everyone gifts before you leave.
+In the Japanese culture, working for the same company for most/ all of your life is expected.
+If you do want to leave, you are required to give a lengthy notice (which allows the employer to figure out a way to make your life more miserable), and buy everyone gifts before you leave the company.
 In the US, quitting is not as hard.
 You simply tell your boss you will not be working there in two weeks.
 That is usually the universal length of the notice.
 Of course, you can just quit on the spot, but that might not be a good idea if you will need references for your future jobs.

 Apparently, there has been an increased number of employees ghosting their employers.
 In that sense, a worker just stops showing up for work one day, cannot be contacted, and never returns.
 For all we know, maybe there is a serial killer on the loose, and these poor people are dead, and falsely accused of ghosting.